 The Sport Tech Hub Project

-London Sport’s Sport Tech Hub was founded with one core purpose – to make it as easy as possible for founders to launch and grow new ventures that play a major role in solving the world’s physical inactivity crisis.
+Sport Tech Hub has been established by London Sport with the purpose of accelerating the use of technology to help more people become active.
+It supports founders to launch, grow and scale ventures that play a major role in solving the world’s physical inactivity crisis.

 Introducing Sport Tech Hub:

 Start-Up and SME Database

 At the start of the first national lockdown in 2020, London Sport and Sport Tech Hub put out a call-to-action to our tech partners to help collate a range of free or low-cost physical activity offers.

 What began as a small collection of covid-specific offers as grown into a full Start-Up and SME database – an open, inclusive list of sport, physical activity, fitness, health and wellness tech products from around the world.